 We worked in Jasper for a few months in the winter.
 We took the opportunity to hone our snowboarding and skiing skills.
 Life there was great.
 However, after a few months, we realised we were longing to return home and back to our secure and stable life.

 We resigned from our jobs, then took a train across the Canadian countryside to arrive in Toronto three days later.
 From there we hired a car and travelled through Ontario, Quebec, New Brunswick and on to Nova Scotia.

 I have a friend who lives in Halifax, NS.
 We met a few years prior when she was on a working holiday in Australia and we worked together.
-We stayed with my friend for a week, before driving back to Toronto for our final night in Canada.
+We stayed with my friend for a week, before driving back to Toronto for the final night of our Canadian Working Holiday adventure.
 From there we flew to New York and had a couple of weeks in the US before returning to Australia.

 10. How long did you live there?
 Would you have stayed longer if you could?

 All up we were there for 9 months.
-We were ready to come home and start ‘adulting’ again.
+Although the Canadian Working Holiday Visa was for longer we were ready to come home and start ‘adulting’ again.

 It was an incredible adventure, and I cherish the experience.

 Even though at times some things seemed hard, like finding a place to stay and work in winter, we look back on our time there with fond memories.

 11. What advice would you give anyone considering a move abroad?

 Do it!
 Take a chance, live your life!
 We only have one, might as well make the most of it.
 The Canadian Working Holiday was the adventure of a lifetime.